Updated: Aug 26, 2021

 Color balance, optical density, color graduation and sharpness fade over time.

 A plain definition of „print permanence” is for how long the print obtained from a specific combination of printer, ink and paper retains its characteristics under given displayed conditions.
-This is very important especially if the fine art print is to be purchased by an art collector or a museum.
+This is very important especially if an art collector or a museum will buy the fine art print.

 Here are a few tips to ensure a long print life of your digital images:

-Whether as a professional digital artist or a passionate of photography, you will eventually print some of your most admired artwork, which you’ll want to keep not just for a few days but for a lifetime.
+Whether as a professional digital artist or a passionate photographer, you will eventually print some of your most admired artwork.
+Probably, you’ll want to keep these not just for a few days, but for a lifetime.
+And that is why we'll talk about "print permanence".

 If you intend for your images to be admired and handed over from one generation to another, here are few things that you should be aware of: